 Elevated eye pressure, or intraocular pressure (IOP), is present in most forms of glaucoma.
-This can happen when the fluid that constantly bathes the front of the eye, called aqueous humor, gets clogged and backed up.
+This can happen when the fluid that constantly bathes the front of the eye, called aqueous humor, and cannot drain properly.

 - New Knowledge About What Causes Glaucoma

 - New Ways to Predict Progression and Treat Glaucoma